 2. Human Resources, Communications and CPI

 - Human Resources manages recruitment and development of WCB staff, employee relations as well as employee compensation and benefits.
 Additionally, Human Resources is responsible for Employee Health, Safety & Facilities Management.

 - Communications is responsible for internal and external communications, media relations and event management.

-- Service Excellence is an internally focused department that works across the organization to establish service standards and expectations for all positions and to enhance our culture of service.
-Service Excellence also conducts independent claim file reviews to ensure quality outcomes and they provide technical training with respect to the claims management process.
+- Continuous Process Improvement (CPI) is an internally focused department that works across the organization to establish service standards and expectations for all positions and to enhance our culture of service.

 3. Prevention and Employer Services